croqaz/scrapy-count-filter/README.md

 # Scrapy-count-filter

 Downloader Middleware that allows a Scrapy Spider to stop requests after a number of pages, or items scraped.
-There is a similar functionality in the [CloseSpider extension](https://scrapy.readthedocs.io/en/latest/topics/extensions.html#module-scrapy.extensions.closespider) that stops spiders after a number of pages, items, or errors, but this middleware allows defining rules per job (and per domain WIP?)
+There is a similar functionality in the [CloseSpider extension](https://scrapy.readthedocs.io/en/latest/topics/extensions.html#module-scrapy.extensions.closespider) that stops spiders after a number of pages, items, or errors, but this middleware allows defining rules per job and per domain.

 ## Install